lowphpcom/wnmp/README.md

 ## Update Log

+v1.50 2026-07-25 Added an interactive level-1 menu when running wnmp.
+Added wnmp fail2ban to install and configure fail2ban (including default overrides: allowipv6 = auto and sshd jail with backend = systemd).
+Added wnmp update to self-update the WNMP script via https://www.wnmp.org/version.json (with English/Chinese notes).
+Full installation can also be started with wnmp install.

 v1.49 2026-07-15 NGINX version nginx-1.30.4 stable and nginx-1.31.3 mainline versions have been released, with fixes for buffer overflow vulnerability when using map with regex (CVE-2026-42533), memory disclosure vulnerability when using ngx_http_slice_module (CVE-2026-60005), and use-after-free vulnerability when using ngx_http_ssi_module (CVE-2026-56434).

 v1.48 2026-07-03 PHP version updated 8.5.8,8.4.23,8.3.32,8.2.32